Based on what you've told us, it looks like you're covered by the General Retail Industry Award [MA000004].

 For the minimum daily hours in this award, go to Hours of work.

 Substituting public holidays

-An employer and a majority of employees (including casuals) can agree to substitute a public holiday for another day.
+An employer and an employees can agree to substitute a public holiday (or part-day public holiday) for another day.

 If a public holiday is substituted, then the substitute day is regarded as the public holiday and penalty rates are paid on the substitute day.

 If both days are worked, employees can elect to be paid public holiday rates for the actual public holiday or the substituted public holiday, but not both.